marcusthierfelder/mpi/README.md

 mpi
 ===
 mpi-binding package for golang.
 It is created and tested for openmpi and should work with all other mpi libraries.
+Only a small fraction of  methods are already implemented... more are comming if needed.
+The names are quite similar to the mpi-library and they should do the same.

 It is tested for golang go1.0.2,go1.0.3 and Open MPI v1.6.2 see